 Kate says nothing as we slide into the car.
 Her jaw is set, which makes me wonder if she’s angry.
 Perfect.
 Maybe I should recruit her.
 Maybe she’s no happier about this than I am.
 Maybe I won’t have to share my room for more than one night.
 Maybe Kate doesn’t have to be my enemy.
 Just her mom.

 I roll my eyes.
-All I smell is the stupid lemon air freshener he keeps plastered on the dashboard right underneath the dancing hula lady from another cruise.
-The one that he got on and off with Mom.
+All I smell is the stupid lemon air freshener he keeps plastered on the dashboard right underneath the dancing hula lady from a cruise, one that he got on and off of with Mom.

 The woman speaks!